fwzfrds/hire-job-fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hire Job | Peworld is a website that provides talents in IT for companies who are looking for them.
 Created by Nocturnal team.
-Built with React JS, Express JS, Postgre SQL, Nodemailer as as module for sending email, and Cloudinary as cloud services for uploading images.
+Built with React JS, Express JS, Postgre SQL, Nodemailer as module for sending email, and Cloudinary as cloud services for uploading images.
 This Application use Rest API server from [hirejob-api](https://hire-job-server.herokuapp.com)

 ### Built With